K4elthaz/K4elthaz/README.md

 * 🌍  I'm based in Philippines
 * ✉️  You can contact me at [jalcantarabedtc@gmail.com](mailto:jalcantarabedtc@gmail.com)
-* 🧠  I'm learning IOS Application Development, React.js
+* 🧠  I'm learning IOS Application Development
 * 🤝  I'm open to collaborating on Interesting Projects
-* ⚡  I'm willing to learn and gain more knowledge and tips in React.js
+* ⚡  I'm willing to learn and gain more knowledge and tips

 #Dev Portfolio https://jda-portfolio.vercel.app/
 ### Skills